cyberspace-ltd/cyberpay-android/README.md

                 //This is called only when a transaction is returns Provide Pin
                 //Add the pin to charge.setCardPin() and call ChargeCard again

-            }
+                //Call CardPinActivity.class with charge as the transaction parameters Intent intent = new Intent(MainActivity.this, CardPinActivity.class);

+                intent.putExtra(CardPinActivity.PARAM_TRANSACTION, charge);

+                startActivity(intent);

+                //In the CardPinActivity.class get the charge and set Pin to the card
+                //Then call CyberPaySDK.getInstance().ChargeCard with the updated charge }

             @Override